09 Jun Moving Checklists – What to Do Before You Move

 Tip: Look for competitive rates when hiring movers, but also consider a moving company’s policy for breakage or misplacing of your belongings.
 It likely won’t happen, but a good breakage policy is a sign of a responsible company.

-Two to Three Week s Before
+Two to Three Weeks Before Your Move

 Update Important Addresses